musiciansofmanoa/musiciansofmanoa.github.io/index.md

 # Inspiration

 One day, Dr. Altenberg appeared in the ICSpace with a thought.
 Thinking out loud, he said: "Wouldn't it be great if we could start an ICSpace band playing all sorts of music in here?"
 He loved his classical music and knew how to play a myriad of instruments, but he didn't know anyone he could start a band with.
-And that's how our idea of Musicians of Manoa, started.
+That's how our idea of Musicians of Manoa came to be.

 # About